andersonba/yve-bot/docs/docs/getting-started.md

 # Getting started

-The simplest way to build a smart and customized rule-based conversation.
+The simplest way to build a smart and customized rule-based bot conversation.
 YveBot was made to run on Browser and Node environment.

 To use on **Browser**: